 Keyboard shortcut for Snipping tool in Windows

-Step 1: Go to Start, Accessories, right-click on Snipping Tool and select Properties.
+Step 1: Go to Start, All programs, Accessories, right-click on Snipping Tool and select Properties.

 Step 2: Move to the Shortcut tab.

 Step 3: Select the Shortcut key box, and then press any desired keyboard key as your shortcut to the program.

 Step 4: Windows will define the new shortcut to the Snipping Tool and will also embed Ctrl + Alt as the prefix to the shortcut.
 If you have assigned “S” key to Snipping Tool then you need to press Ctrl + Alt + S to launch, for instance.